 - Top the salad with some sliced almonds or gluten-free croutons for added crunch.

-- Wrap the salad in an almond flour tortilla for a healthy, portable lunch option.
+- Wrap the salad in an almond flour tortilla or quinoa tortilla for a healthy, portable lunch option.

 - Serve the salad with some crusty buckwheat bread for a more substantial meal.